 - TraceLabs – in addition to the CTF, they have ongoing ops that you can participate in outside of a competition.
-You’ll need to join their Slack for that.
+You’ll need to join their Discord for that.

 - Europol Trace an Object – These are objects from images involving child victims.
 Use your OSINT skills to help identify the objects.